Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Primeape.md

 ---
 Ability1: Vital Spirit
 Ability2: Anger Point
+Baby: 'No'
+BookImageName: HOME057.png
+BookShinyImageName: HOME057_s.png
 BoxSprite: SRD-BoxSprite-primeape.png
+DexCategory: Pig Monkey Pokemon
+DexDescription: It grows angry if you see its eyes and gets angrier if you run.
+If you fight it will go mad with rage.
+Not many trainers are capable of handling it, the angrier it gets the less intelligent it becomes.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 10
+  Feet: 3.3
+  Meters: 1.0
 HiddenAbility: Defiant
 HomeSprite: SRD-HomeSprite-primeape.png
 Learnset: '[[SRD-Primeape-Learnset]]'
 Legendary: 'No'
 Name: Primeape
 Number: 57
+PrimaryEggGroup: Field
+SecondaryEggGroup: ''
 Sprite: primeape.png
 Type1: Fighting
 Type2: ''
+Weight:
+  Hectograms: 320
+  Kilograms: 32.0
+  Pounds: 70.5
 ---

 #PokeroleSRD/Pokedex